 2015 was the first time Google launched two Nexus smartphones side by side, the 5X and 6P.
 Arguably the Nexus 5 and Nexus 6 were also a pair, but there was a year between their releases and they were rarely marketed together.

-A duo of handsets felt right, and we expect Google to repeat the trick this time around.
-Two new Nexus phones have already supposedly been spotted online – dubbed the Nexus M1 and Nexus S1 – adding more fuel to this particular fire.
+A duo of handsets felt right, and we fully expect Google to repeat the trick this time around.
+Two new Nexus phones have supposedly been spotted online – dubbed the Nexus M1 and Nexus S1.
 'M' apparently stands for Marlin, while 'S' is allegedly Sailfish.

 They've also been touted as T50 and T55, with those numbers relating to the screen sizes: 5-inch and 5.5-inch.
 Those are all said to just be development codenames – so what will Google opt for in the end?